POV entering photo studio through cracked door

 We keep customer data securely encrypted during transport, storage, and caching.

 Transport: All uploads, downloads, and management—like web account use—take place over a secure connection.
 That connection either occurs via HTTPS (web), SFTP (secure file transfer protocol), or TLS (when using our proprietary API).
-Using state of the art SSL/TLS encryption ensures that your connection to Pixelz is certified safe.
+Using state-of-the-art SSL/TLS encryption ensures that your connection to Pixelz is certified safe.

 Storage & Caching: Okay, you’ve safely uploaded your images.
 What happens to them now?
 At Pixelz, they enter into one of our AWS (Amazon Web Storage) layers.
 We have regional caches around the world, and move images between them depending on the editing steps they are going through.
 We encrypt all cloud data, regardless of location, with AES-256.
 That’s one of the most secure encryption standards, approved by the U.S. government for top-secret data.
 This is done using AWS KMS, so keys are protected with FIPS 140-2 validated hardware security modules.
 “FIPS” is another U.S. government cryptographic approval standard (the “F” stands for “Federal).